Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Do I Know You?

-Mule DeerSome animals use scent to identify members of their family!
+CatSome animals use scent to identify members of their family!
 The mule deer has scent glands on its hind legs, right above its hooves.
 Young deer often identify their mothers by sniffing at the glands.
-When mule deer are in groups, they often sniff each others hind legs.
-When male mule deer become aggressive towards each other, the hair around the glands stands up.
+When mule deer are in groups, they often sniff the hind legs of other mule deer.
+When male mule deers become aggressive towards each other, the hair around the glands stands up!

 You Belong to Me!